 - prayers for the Church and the World;

-For Catholics, the Mass is the greatest prayer because it is the prayer of Jesus Christ – this is particularly because the Mass makes present to us Jesus’ offering and sacrifice of his life on the cross for our sins.
+For Catholics, the Mass is the greatest prayer because it is the prayer of Jesus Christ at the Last Supper, and it makes present to us the offering and sacrifice of his life on the cross for our sins (see 1 Cor 11:26).

 The Catechism of the Catholic Church says that the Eucharist is the “source and summit of the Christian life”.
 (CCC 1324) It is the source because we receive the Eucharist (Jesus himself) as our food for living out our Christian calling, and the summit because there is no more perfect sacrifice of humanity to God, to which we can unite our own daily sacrifices.